 - Bone fragments that enter the brain tissue

-Our Brain Injury Law Firm in Yakima Must Prove Negligence
+Our Traumatic Brain Injury Lawyer Must Prove Negligence

 To win your TBI lawsuit, our attorneys must prove that the defendant in the case was negligent and legally responsible for causing your brain injury.